Country Report for India

 Corporal punishment is lawful in the home.
-Section 89 of the Penal Code 1860 (in Jammu and Kashmir the Ranbir Penal Code) states: “Nothing which is done in good faith for the benefit of a person under twelve years of age, or of unsound mind by or by consent, either express or implied, of the guardian or other person having lawful charge of that person, is an offence by reason of any harm which it may cause, or be intended by the doer to cause or be known by the doer to be likely to cause to that person.…” The Government has confirmed that this provides a legal defence for the use of corporal punishment.
+Section 89 of the Penal Code 1860 states: “Nothing which is done in good faith for the benefit of a person under twelve years of age, or of unsound mind by or by consent, either express or implied, of the guardian or other person having lawful charge of that person, is an offence by reason of any harm which it may cause, or be intended by the doer to cause or be known by the doer to be likely to cause to that person.…” The Ranbir Penal Code which was applicable to Jammu and Kashmir, included provisions similar to section 89 of the Penal Code.
+However, following the abrogation of article 370 of the Constitution in 2019, the Ranbir Penal Code and all other laws specific to Jammu and Kashmir were repealed.
+Section 89 of the Penal Code is therefore applicable to Jammu and Kashmir.
+The Government has confirmed that this provides a legal defence for the use of corporal punishment.
 Provisions against violence and abuse in the Penal Code, the Juvenile Justice (Care and Protection of Children) Act 2015, the Protection of Child Rights Act 2005, the Protection of Women from Domestic Violence Act 2005 and the Constitution are not interpreted as prohibiting all corporal punishment in childrearing.
 The National Charter for Children 2003 confirms children’s right to protection from all corporal punishment (art.
 9), but this is not reflected in legislation.

 Alternative care settings